-CaveSim program element Corresponding OK SDE Standards Photos of CaveSim programs Horizontal caving in CaveSim mobile cave (contains 60' of passage with multiple levels in a 24' trailer).
+Program element: Explore CaveSim Corresponding CDE Standards Photos of CaveSim programs Horizontal caving in CaveSim mobile cave (contains 60' of passage with multiple levels in a 24' trailer).
 While wearing helmets, students explore the cave and: Look for cave life (artificial) and discuss cave ecosystems.
-HS-LS2-4: Use a mathematical representation to support claims for the cycling of matter and flow of energy among organisms in an ecosystem.
-PE S5.H2 Level 1: Chooses an appropriate level of challenge in a self-selected activity.
-Level 2: Chooses an appropriate level of challenge to experience success & desire to participate in a self-selected physical activity.
-A student at Austin High School • Look for indigenous artifacts & rock art, and discuss the importance of artifacts to native people, archaeologists, and anthropologists.
-History OKH.1.4 Compare cultural perspectives of American Indians and European Americans regarding land ownership, structure of self-government, religion, and trading practices. • Try to avoid bumping into artificial cave formations.
+EXIT • Look for indigenous artifacts & rock art, and discuss the importance of artifacts to native people, archaeologists, and anthropologists. • Try to avoid bumping into artificial cave formations.
 Students learn about the impact of skin oil on stalactites and other speleothems.
 The polar nature of water and the non-polar nature of skin oil are discussed to explain why touching destroys cave formations.
 Students learn about the relationship between the molecular-level characteristics and the macroscopic interactions of oil and water.
-HS-PS3-5: Develop and use a model of two objects interacting through electric or magnetic fields to illustrate the forces between objects and the changes in energy of the objects due to the interaction.
+PS1:A Structure and Properties of Matter: Each atom has a charged substructure consisting of a nucleus, which is made of protons and neutrons, surrounded by electrons.
 Study the structure of the cave, and discuss how cave tunnels form.
 CaveSim staff talk about the role microorganisms (extremophile bacteria) play in metabolizing limestone using enzymes.
 CaveSim staff explain how aqueous cave formations (helictites, soda straws, gypsum) are formed.
 Fluid dynamics and the role of extremophiles are discussed.
-HS-LS1-7: Use a model to illustrate that cellular respiration is a chemical process whereby the bonds of food molecules and oxygen molecules are broken and the bonds in new compounds are formed resulting in a net transfer of energy. explores CaveSim in 2018. • Study the impact of diluted acid on various rock types.
+PS1:B Chemical Reactions : Chemical processes, their rates, and whether or not energy is stored or released can be understood in terms of the collisions of molecules and the rearrangements of atoms into new molecules, with consequent changes in the sum of all bond energies in the set of molecules that are matched by changes in kinetic energy.
+A student at Austin High School explores CaveSim in 2018. • Study the impact of diluted acid on various rock types.
 Discuss why and how carbonate rocks react with acid.
 Discuss the relative strength of chemical bonds in various rock types, and why the different rock types have different bond strength (based on how the rocks were formed).
 HS-PS1-3: Plan and conduct an investigation to gather evidence to compare the structure of substances at the bulk scale to infer the strength of electrical forces between particles.
-HS-PS1-1: Use the periodic table to predict the relative properties of elements based on the patterns of electrons in the outermost energy level of atoms.